Terms and Conditions

 a.
 Occasionally, it may be necessary to cancel confirmed holiday arrangements.
 In the event we are prevented from performing your contracted holiday arrangements as a result of unavoidable and extraordinary circumstances (see clause 11) and we notify you of this as soon as reasonably possible, we have the right to terminate your contract.
 In this situation, we will refund all monies you have paid to us within the period prescribed by the legislation applicable at the relevant time from the effective date of cancellation (see clause 10(1)d) but will have no further or other liability to you including in respect of compensation or any costs or expenses you incur or have incurred as a result.
 We will of course endeavour to offer you alternative holiday arrangements where possible which you may choose to book (at the applicable price) in place of those cancelled.

 b.
 Please note, a full refund entitlement only arises where we are prevented from performing your contracted holiday arrangements as a result of unavoidable and extraordinary circumstances as set out in clause 10(2)a and we exercise our right to cancel as a result.
-Without limitation, you will not be entitled to a full refund and cancellation charges are likely to apply where such circumstances affect your ability to travel on your holiday rather than our ability to perform or provide the contracted arrangements.
-This may be the case, for example, where measures applied by the UK or any other government or public authorities (such as locally applicable restrictions) mean you are unable to leave your home / local area and/or travel to or gain entry into the country(ies) where your holiday is due to take place.
-The issue of official advice or recommendations against non-essential travel by public authorities (such as the UK Foreign, Commonwealth and Development Office) does not automatically mean we are prevented from performing your contracted holiday arrangements.
+Without limitation, you may not be entitled to a full refund and cancellation charges are likely to apply where such circumstances affect your ability to travel on your holiday rather than our ability to perform or provide the contracted arrangements.
+This may be the case, for example, where measures applied by any government or public authorities (such as locally applicable restrictions) mean you are unable to leave your home / local area and/or travel to or gain entry into the country(ies) where your holiday is due to take place.
+The issue of official advice or recommendations against non-essential travel by public authorities (such as the Foreign Ministry of your country) does not automatically mean we are prevented from performing your contracted holiday arrangements.
 Any obligation to quarantine or self-isolate on your return to your country of residence does not affect our ability to provide your holiday and will not entitle you to cancel without paying our usual cancellation charges.

 c.
 In the event that unavoidable and extraordinary circumstances (see clause 11) occur in the place where your cruise is due to take place or its immediate vicinity and significantly affect the performance of the contracted arrangements or the carriage of passengers to that destination, you will be entitled to cancel prior to departure without payment of cancellation charges and receive a full refund of all monies you have paid to us (except for any previously incurred amendment or cancellation charges).
 Where applicable, you must notify us of your wish to cancel for this reason in writing.
 Providing we are in agreement that you are entitled to do so in accordance with this clause, we will send you a cancellation invoice to confirm the cancellation.
 Any refund then due will be paid within the period prescribed by the legislation applicable at the relevant time.
 We will notify you as soon as practicable should this situation occur.
 You will not be entitled to any compensation.